The Punisher (TV series)

 Marvel's The Punisher is an American television series created by Steve Lightfoot for the streaming service Netflix, based on the Marvel Comics character Punisher.
-It is set in the Marvel Cinematic Universe (MCU), acknowledging the continuity of the franchise's films and other television series.
+It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the franchise's films and other television series.
 It is a spin-off from the first Marvel Netflix series, Daredevil (2015–2018).
 The Punisher was produced by Marvel Television in association with ABC Studios and Bohemian Risk Productions, with Lightfoot serving as showrunner.

 Jon Bernthal reprises his role from Daredevil as Frank Castle / Punisher, a vigilante who uses lethal methods to fight crime.
 Ben Barnes, Amber Rose Revah, Jason R. Moore, and Deborah Ann Woll also star.
-They are joined by Ebon Moss-Bachrach, Daniel Webber, Paul Schulze, Michael Nathanson, and Jaime Ray Newman in the first season, with Josh Stewart, Floriana Lima, and Giorgia Whigham joining for the second.
+They are joined by Ebon Moss-Bachrach, Daniel Webber, Paul Schulze, Michael Nathanson, and Jaime Ray Newman in the first season, with Josh Stewart, Floriana Lima, and Giorgia Whigham joining for the second season.
 A television series centered on the Punisher received a put pilot commitment at Fox in 2011, but that project fell through.
 In June 2015, Bernthal was cast as the character to appear in the second season of Daredevil.
 Development on a spin-off began by January 2016, and Netflix ordered the series that April when the involvement of Bernthal and Lightfoot was confirmed.
 The series explores the title character's grief and violence, and was filmed in New York City.

 The first season was released in its entirety on Netflix on November 17, 2017, followed by the second on January 18, 2019.
 They were met with mixed reviews, but received several accolades including a Primetime Creative Arts Emmy Award nomination.
 Netflix cancelled The Punisher on February 18, 2019.
 All of the Marvel Netflix series were removed from Netflix on March 1, 2022, after Disney regained the license for them.
 They began streaming on Disney+ from March 16.
+Bernthal and Woll reprise their roles in Marvel Studios' Disney+ series Daredevil: Born Again (2025–present), and Bernthal will star in and co-write the untitled Punisher television special (2026), part of the Marvel Studios Special Presentations.